ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     REQUIRED if assertions are requested.

 `sub_ids` (array of objects):
-: An array of subject identifiers representing the subject that information
+: An array of subject identifiers representing the subject for which information
-    is being requested for.
+    is being requested.
 Each object is a subject identifier as defined by
     {{I-D.ietf-secevent-subject-identifiers}}.
 All identifiers in the `sub_ids` array MUST identify the same subject.
 If omitted, the AS SHOULD assume that subject information requests are about the current user and SHOULD